-From the sequence of three shots compared in figures 9, 10 and 12-15 we see that increase of absorbed energy F{abs} causes serious consequences.
+From the sequence of three shots compared in figures 9, 10 and 12-15 we see that increase of absorbed energy $F{\rm abs}$ causes serious consequences.
 The main feature is that with this increase a metal near a CB transfers from undercritical to overcritical conditions and remains their for rather long time.
 Undercritical (condensed) and overcritical (uncondensed, gaseous) conditions differ qualitatively.
-In the undercritical case (relatively small F{abs}) the liquid gold contacts with liquid; our fluences are above melting threshold for Au.
-Thus to penetrate into liquid and to form NPs the Au atoms have to overcome surface barrier through evaporation/dissolution (the first step) and after that they diffusively drift out from a CB (the second step).
-At the last step the expansion and cooling lead to condensation and formation of NPs, see figures 20 (adiabatic curve in case of mixture, intersection of the condensation curve) and 22 (condensation in case of mixture).
+In the undercritical case (relatively small $F{\rm abs}$) the liquid gold contacts with liquid; our fluences are above melting threshold for Au.
+Thus to penetrate into liquid and to form NPs the Au atoms have to overcome surface barrier through evaporation or dissolution (the first step) and after that they diffusively drift out from a CB (the second step).
+At the last step the expansion and cooling lead to condensation and formation of NPs, figures 20 (adiabatic curve in case of mixture, intersection of the condensation curve) and 22 (condensation in case of mixture).

-In the overcritical states the first step disappears together with surface tension.
-This is very important.
-Indeed, low values of saturated pressures of evaporated/dissolved Au atoms outside the boundary of a continuous condensed phase (outside the CB) strongly limits amount of Au atoms in a diffusion layer and thus limits amount of NPs.
+In overcritical states, the first step disappears along with surface tension.
+It is very important.
+Indeed, low values of saturated pressures of evaporated or dissolved Au atoms outside the boundary of a continuous condensed phase (outside the CB) strongly limits amount of Au atoms in a diffusion layer and thus limits amount of NPs.
 In the overcritical states only the second and third steps are present.
-This enhances diffusion-now diffusion starts not from evaporated/dissolved atomic number density of Au near the CB but from much larger value of atomic number density directly in the continuous phase (atomically sharp boundary disappears together with surface tension, see figure 18).
+This enhances diffusion-now diffusion starts not from evaporated or dissolved atomic number density of Au near the CB but from much larger value of atomic number density directly in the continuous phase (atomically sharp boundary disappears together with surface tension, see figure 18).

-We perform a large scale MD simulation to follow ablation of gold into water at absorbed energy $F{\rm abs}$ larger than in the case previously considered in paper [11].
+We perform a large scale MD simulation to follow the ablation of gold into water at absorbed energy $F{\rm abs}$ larger than in the case previously considered in paper [11].
 Here in figure 23 rather late instant from MD simulation with large $F{\rm abs}$ is presented.
-We see that Au-water interpenetration significantly overcomes the estimate $l{\rm diff} = 2\sqrt{Dt} = 20$ nm for $D = 10^{-3}$ cm2/s and t = 1 ns.
+We see that Au-water interpenetration significantly overcomes the estimate $l{\rm diff} = 2\sqrt{D\,t} = 20$ nm for $D = 10^{-3}~{\rm cm}^2/{\rm s}$ and t=1 ns.
 May be enhancement of interpenetration is due to presence of some embryos of Rayleigh-Taylor instability.
-Indeed, it is known that diffusion is a laminar like process which produces very flat atomically mixed layer; diffusion smooths away lateral roughness.
-But in figure 23 we see significant inhomogeneities in the direction transverse to the direction of longitudinal expansion.
+Indeed, it is known that diffusion is a laminar like process which produces very flat atomically mixed layer; diffusion smoothes away lateral roughness.
+But in figure 23, we see significant inhomogeneities in the direction transverse to the direction of longitudinal expansion.

-8. Conclusion
+8. Conclusions

-Above ablation of gold into transparent media is analyzed.
-Initial stages of formation of nanoparticles (NP) are considered.
-These stages relate to tens and hundreds of nanoseconds (see Section 6) well before bubble dynamics comes into play.
-All thermodynamical (with first order phase transitions) and hydrodynamical aspects have to be included to come to understanding of appearance of primary NPs.
-It is found that
+The laser ablation of Au into transparent media is analyzed.
+Initial stages of the NP formation are considered.
+These stages relate to tens and hundreds of nanoseconds well before the bubble dynamics come into play.
+All thermodynamic (with first order phase transitions) and hydrodynamic aspects have to be included to come to understanding of appearance of primary NPs.
+It is found following: